tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ---

-## What is the commons?
+## What is the "commons"?

-### The _social practice_ of governing a resource not by state or market but by a **community** of users that self-governs the resource through institutions that it creates.
+### The _social practice_ of governing a resource not by market or state, but by a **community of users** that self-governs the resource through institutions that it creates.

 ???
 Define what we mean by the commons, and then go into a few examples